amer/resinfra/README.md

 clouds.
 To achieve this goal, we deploy virtual machines across different cloud providers and connect them together.
 Afterwards, we deploy monitoring solutions and create watchdogs that ensure that failed infrastructure is re-created.

 ## How to run it?
+Ensure all images are built and ready.
+For more information see [the packer directory](packer).
 Create and populate a ``terraform/terraform.tfvars`` file.
 Use [terraform.tfvars.example](terraform/terraform.tfvars.example) as a template.